rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 ## Do this, but add support for variant-predicated drop-obligations

-In "match expressons and enum variants" above, this RFC proposed a rule that if any arm in a match consumes the input via `move`, then every arm in the match must consume the input (by the end of its body).
+In "match expressions and enum variants" above, this RFC proposed a rule that if any arm in a match consumes the input via `move`, then every arm in the match must consume the input (by the end of its body).

-There is an alterative, however.
+There is an alternative, however.
 We could enrich the structure of drop-obligations to include paths that are predicated on enum variants, like so: `{(s is Two => s#0), (s is Two => s#1)}`.
-This represents the idea that (1.) all control flows where `s` is the `One` variant dropped `s` entirely but also, (2.) all control flows where `s` is the `Two` variant still has the 0'th and 1'st tuple compoents remaining as drop obligations.
+This represents the idea that (1.) all control flows where `s` is the `One` variant dropped `s` entirely but also, (2.) all control flows where `s` is the `Two` variant still has the 0'th and 1'st tuple components remaining as drop obligations.

 I do not currently know how to efficiently implement such an enriched